Fatigue-PINN: Physics-Informed Fatigue-Driven Motion Modulation and Synthesis: Discussion

-Our results indicate that Fatigue-PINN produces realistic fatigue effects on open-type movements, which are consistent with the existing literature \cite{Fuller2009, Dunn2017, Dunn2019, Haralabidis2020, Yang2019}.
-It is worth mentioning that in our experiments, all upper body muscles were fatigued isometrically, causing overlapping kinematic changes to render the externally perceived fatigue impact more evident.
-Nevertheless, since our Fatigue-PINN framework is joint-specific it can also be utilized to study the effects of fatigue on posture and joint kinematics after inducing localized muscular fatigue (e.g. fatiguing shoulder and observing the impact on elbow and trunk), just as in \cite{Yang2019}, where no data-driven method was used.
+Our results indicate that Fatigue-PINN produces \comm{realistic} fatigue effects on open-type movements quite similar to those of externally perceived fatigue, which are consistent with the existing literature \cite{Fuller2009, Dunn2017, Dunn2019, Haralabidis2020, Yang2019}.
+It is worth mentioning that in our experiments, at each action (i.e. waving, punching, and throwing), all upper body muscles were fatigued isometrically, causing overlapping kinematic changes to render the externally perceived fatigue impact more evident.
+For instance, for the punching motion, the $\lambda$ factor for all upper body joints is set to $0.6$, which provides a good balance between motion smoothness and conveyance of externally perceived fatigue.
+Nevertheless, since our Fatigue-PINN framework is joint-specific it can also be utilized to study the effects of fatigue on posture and joint kinematics after inducing localized muscular fatigue (e.g. fatiguing the shoulder and observing the impact on elbow and trunk), just as in \cite{Yang2019}, where no data-driven method was used.